At a Glance: Best 1911 Sights

 These tritium sights are designed for ultimate stability by placing the pressurized tritium in glass lamps.
 The lamps are cushioned by silicone rubber cushions to withstand shock and heavy recoil and then contained with aluminum cylinders and a metal body for extra protection.

 While these sights are far from being the cheapest option, they certainly give the best performance.
 If you use your 1911 pistol for self-protection or law enforcement duties at night, the bright visibility and quality construction of this sight set make it one of the best 1911 sights for you.
+The .125 tang width blade can be modified by a local gun smith to .085 to fit a Springfield 1911, but other .45 brands don’t fit these blades.

 - They give intense brightness in night shooting